An EPC Pastor’s Review of the CRC Report on Human Sexuality

 When CRC members are demanded by their employers (public school teachers come readily to mind) to use transgender pronouns, and decline to do so, will the CRC support the congregants who spoke the truth?
 Or will the church side with the institutions that demanded affirming a lie?
 The report, as it stands, provides no assistance to those who want to speak the truth.
 Like the Westminster Standards, faithful adherence to the Heidelberg Catechism requires that Christians do not use transgender pronouns.
 It is odd that the report does not include transgenderism in its conclusion on the confessional status of human sexuality.
 The subject is completely absent from the report’s conclusion and assessment of the Three Forms of Unity, but is well within the mission of the committee (e.g. the committee’s mandate includes, “Reflection and evaluation of whether or not, with respect to same-sex behavior and other issues identified in the study, it will be advisable for future synods to consider…declaring a status confessionis” pg.
 3).
 The absence of the CRC’s confessional position on gender identity is unhelpful and a strange exclusion from the report’s conclusion.

 Overall, the report’s handling of pornography was good, and did not soften the condemnation of pornography’s evil.
 However, the report made significant missteps in its approach to the subject, beginning with its definition of pornography.
 The report uses the Oxford dictionary (hardly a theological or technical source) to define pornography, which includes the intent to stimulate erotic feelings (pg.
 39).
 This is definitionally questionable: does the erotic effect of printed or visual material not matter?
 Could something be objectively pornographic, regardless of the intent of its creators or its receptions from its viewers?
-The report does not bother to consider these questions, which are not important.
-The Barna Group published a report in 2016, The Porn Phenomenon, which I will reference in my engagement with the CRC’s report.
+The report does not bother to consider these questions, which are not unimportant.
+The Barna Group published a report in 2016, The Porn Phenomenon.
 The relationship of form and function of pornography (i.e. its definition) matters to determining what is pornography and what we ought to be addressing; the Barna report discusses how among pornography users there is division on this answer, but that most teenagers are more willing to call something pornography based on form than their adult counterparts (Barna, pg.
 11ff).

 This defitional ambiguity of the CRC’s report leads to another problem: the report is never able to say that pornography is wrong in and of itself.
 The report does a fine job detailing the ruinous effects of porn (in fact, an entire subsection is devoted to this topic, pg.
 41ff), but if those effects were remediated, then what makes pornography wrong?
 If pornography no longer glorified violence, exploited the poor, encouraged racism, promoted adultery by incentivizing it from the participants, and was viewed openly without deceit, would it still be sinful?
 All of these things are terrible, and to its credit the report does say that pornography is designed to incite lust, and then spends two paragraphs on lust (pg.
 47-48), but the majority of the report grounds the immorality of pornography in its effects.
 The report actually recommends taking a “30-day porn fast” as a way to stop using pornography (pg.
 53).
 If “porn” is replaced with “sin” in that recommendation, the therapeutic and behavioral modification approach to the report, rather than an ethic of repentance, is made clear.